limbernie/limbernie.github.io/_posts/2018-08-15-rotating-fortress-1.0.1-walkthrough.md

 ![sudo](/assets/images/posts/rotating-fortress-1.0.1-walkthrough/090eee64.png)

-Of course, Zeus is the all-father after all.
+Of course Zeus can do anything.
+He is the king of the Greek gods after all.

 ### Capturing the Rotating Fortress